LDSL-tool

 Small signal modulation response

-To perform a small signal analysis of the laser operating at cw state we apply small amplitude periodic current modulation at fixed different frequencies and after some long transient estimate amplitude of the resulting output.
-Alternatively, the same result can be achieved much faster by finding Fourier transform of the transient output power after delta-function like perturbation of current injection.
+To perform a small signal analysis of the laser operating at the cw state, we apply small-amplitude periodic current modulation at fixed different frequencies and, after some long transient, estimate the amplitude of the resulting output.
+Alternatively, the same result can be achieved much faster by finding the Fourier transform of the transient output power after a delta-function-like perturbation of the current injection.

-Small signal modulation response functions of solitary DFB laser (left) and at two differen operational conditions in DFB laser with integrated passive external cavity section (right).
-Left panel compares two different methods for estimation of modulation responce.
-Right panel shows the presence of the intercavity resonance at 35-40 GHz frequency.
+Small signal modulation response functions of solitary DFB laser (left) and at two different operational conditions in DFB laser with integrated passive external cavity section (right).
+The left panel compares two different methods for estimating modulation response.
+The right panel shows the presence of the intracavity resonance at 35-40 GHz frequency.

 Direct modulated lasers

-Direct modulated semiconductor lasers are of great interest in laser applications for optical data transmission systems.
-We demonstrate here the required performance of the DFB laser with integrated external cavity at a current modulation with 40 Gb/s PRBS.
+Directly modulated semiconductor lasers are of great interest in laser applications for optical data transmission systems.
+Here, we demonstrate the required performance of the DFB laser with an integrated external cavity at a current modulation with 40 Gb/s PRBS.
 This modulation rate ~4 times exceeds the usual relaxation oscillation frequency of the considered laser with vanishing feedback.

 Simulated laser response to 40 Gb/s NRZ PRBS current modulation.
-Left: laser responce when parameters are fixed. (a): injected current (red) and output poewer (blue); (b): open eye diagram; (c): histogram of points within dashed box of panel b.
-Right: suitable operation areas in parameter plane.
-Top: Photon-Photon resonance of unmodulated laser. (a): frequency of PP rsesonance.
+Left: laser response when parameters are fixed. (a): injected current (red) and output power (blue); (b): open eye diagram; (c): histogram of points within dashed box of panel b.
+Right: suitable operation areas in the parameter plane.
+Top: Photon-Photon resonance of unmodulated laser. (a): frequency of PP resonance.
 White: nonstationary regimes. (b): relative Carrier-Photon resonance suppression.
 White: CP dominates.
 Bottom: Quality of laser response to current modulation (40 Gb/s PRBS). (c): extinction. (d): eye height.

 Related publications

-All publications listed below are discussing different structures of multisection semiconductor lasers and were supported by simulations of LDSL-tool.
+All publications listed below discussed different structures of multisection semiconductor lasers and were supported by simulations of the LDSL tool.

 Analysis of the Traveling Wave model